Lebanon national football team: Home stadium

 The Lebanese national team play their home games in various stadiums throughout the country.
 The team's main venue is the Camille Chamoun Sports City Stadium.
 Built in 1957 during the presidency of Camille Chamoun, it is the country's largest stadium with 49,500 seats.
 Its inaugural game was in 1957, when the national team played Energia Flacara Ploiesti and won 1–0 thanks to a Joseph Abou Mrad goal.
 It was the main stadium used to host the 2000 Asian Cup held in Lebanon; six matches were played in the stadium including the opening match and the final.
 In 2011 the stadium hosted the famed 2–1 victory against South Korea in the 2014 World Cup qualification, sending Lebanon to the final round of qualification for the first time.
 Over 40,000 spectators were present to watch the match.

 The national team, however, also play in other stadiums such as the Saida Municipal Stadium located in Sidon.
 Built over the sea, the stadium holds 22,600 people, and was one of the venues to host the 2000 Asian Cup.
 Other stadiums in which the national team play include the Tripoli Municipal Stadium and the Beirut Municipal Stadium.

 Media

-Produced by Fulwell 73, FIFA released Captains in 2022, an eight-part sports docuseries following six national team captains in their respective 2022 FIFA World Cup qualification campaigns.
+Produced by Fulwell 73, FIFA released Captains in 2022, an eight-part sports docuseries following six national team captains in their respective 2022 World Cup qualification campaigns.
 Hassan Maatouk, representing Lebanon, starred in the first season alongside Thiago Silva (Brazil), Luka Modrić (Croatia), Pierre-Emerick Aubameyang (Gabon), Andre Blake (Jamaica) and Brian Kaltak (Vanuatu).
 It was released by Netflix, and also shown on FIFA's own streaming platform, FIFA+.

 Results and fixtures

+As of 18 November 2025, the Lebanon national football team has played 408 official matches, recording 119 wins, 105 draws, and 184 defeats.
+The team has scored 491 goals while conceding 606 during this period.
+Lebanon's largest victory margin remains their 11–1 win against the Philippines in 1967.
+The team's longest winning streak stands at eight matches, while their record unbeaten run spans 16 consecutive official games.

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.